-Prerequisites: NAS 236, MAT 201, CSC 206, or Instructor permission.
+Prerequisites: NAS 245, MAT 135, CSC 206.
 This course focuses on the relationships between the atmosphere, hydrosphere, and lithosphere that are responsible for the diversity and distribution of landforms, climates, and ecosystems from the poles to the equator.
 The laboratory will focus on essential skills for map-reading, map-making, and interpreting spatial data, including an introduction to GPS and GIS.
 A lab fee is required for this course.